michaeljbishop/mulligan/README.md

  => 5
 ```

-### Your recovery can attach data to be read by the rescue clause
+#### Your recovery can attach data to be read by the rescue clause
 You can pass an options hash to the `rescue` clause that is attached to your recovery.
 This is handy if you want to attach extra data about the recovery or the circumstances in which it is being raised.
-Pass them as the second parameter in `Condition#set_recovery`.
-You can retrieve them with `Condition#recovery_options`.
+Pass them as the second parameter in `Exception#set_recovery`.
+You can retrieve them with `Exception#recovery_options`.
 Reserved keys are `:summary`, and `:discussion`
 ```ruby
   raise "Test" do |e|
     discussion = "Replaces the misparsed entry with one you specify."